PenguinJunk/PenguinJunk.github.io/_posts/2024-07-26-IIPP0005-Weeknotes-09-Deep-in-the-undergrowth.md

 # tl;dr

-Mostly I'm collecting and synthesising data from interviews with scientists who have engaged to a greater or lesser extend with public policymaking.
+Mostly I'm collecting and synthesising data from interviews with scientists who have engaged to a greater or lesser extent with public policymaking.
+Currently I'm looking at a rich and diverse thicket of data that I am gently pruning into something more a little more structured.

 # so what is my thesis about?